 And he called to him the crowd with his disciples and said to them, "If anyone would come after me, let him deny himself and take up his cross and follow me.
 For whoever would save his life will lose it, but whoever loses his life for my sake and the gospel's will save it.
 For what does it profit a man to gain the whole world and forfeit his life?
 For what can a man give in return for his life?
 For whoever is ashamed of me and of my words in this adulterous and sinful generation, of him will the Son of Man also be ashamed when he comes in the glory of his Father with the holy angels."

-- L This is the Gospel of the Lord.

-- C Praise to You, O Christ.
+- L This is the Gospel of the Lord. - Praise to You, O Christ.

-- I believe in God, the Father Almighty, maker of heaven and earth.